 – Dr. Hedy Lee Kindler, Mesothelioma Specialist at the University of Chicago Medicine Comprehensive Cancer Center

 Mesothelioma Radiation Therapy

 Radiation is most commonly used for patients with pleural mesothelioma.
-Using powerful electromagnetic waves, mesothelioma radiation therapy destroys cancerous cells by scrambling their DNA.
+Mesothelioma radiation therapy uses powerful electromagnetic waves to destroy cancer cells by scrambling their DNA.

-Radiation is usually used alongside other forms of mesothelioma treatment, either before, during, after, or in place of surgery or chemotherapy.
-The purpose of the radiation may change depending on when it’s used.
+Radiation is usually used in addition to other forms of mesothelioma treatment either before, during, or after surgery or chemotherapy.

 |Mesothelioma Stage||1-Year Survival Rate||5-Year Survival Rate|

 Researchers continue to study new and effective ways to treat this rare cancer.
 There are plenty of alternative mesothelioma treatments that can be used in substitution of traditional treatment options.

 Immunotherapy (also called biologic therapy) boosts a patient’s immune system so the body can target and destroy cancer cells more effectively.
 There are several medications that boost the immune system and kill cancer cells.

 Immunotherapy for mesothelioma had only been available through clinical trials for many years.
 This changed in 2020 when the U.S. Food and Drug Administration (FDA) approved the use of Opdivo® (nivolumab) and Yervoy® (ipilimumab) to treat certain pleural mesothelioma patients.

 The combination of these drugs marked the first additional treatment for mesothelioma in 16 years.